The NPUC Creation Study Center is pleased to invite teachers and students to attend our 6th annual DinoDig on June 18-26, 2023.

 Watch this short video about the Dinosaur Research Project from Southwestern Adventist University to learn a little more:

-For the last four years, the NPUC has joined their efforts by leading a team of teachers and students to assist in part of their month long excursion.
+For the last five years, the NPUC has joined their efforts by leading a team of teachers and students to assist in part of their month long excursion.